OnurCanOgunc/MyBookSummaries/README.md

 *   **Offline Support:** Access and add books without an internet connection.
 *   **Total Books Read:** Displays the total number of books read.
 *   **Profile Management:** Update user information.
+*   **Share Summaries as PDF:** Export and share your summaries in PDF format.
+*   **Reading Reminders:** Sends notifications if the user hasn’t updated their reading progress for 3 days or hasn’t set a monthly goal.
+Users are redirected to the relevant screen through deep links.
 *   **Light & Dark Mode Support**

 ## Tech Stack